How to Build a Website with Divi Theme – Tutorial

 You’ve probably already heard me talking about the Divi theme by Elegant Themes, but I wanted to actually create a complete tutorial on how to actually use it.
 Why should you be using Divi Theme?
 Well, there are in fact several reasons.
 When WordPress first came out, it was pretty groundbreaking.
 People were absolutely amazed at how quickly you were able to get up a pretty nice looking website and have it be fully functional in a snap.
+Even this website is built with Divi.
 The Divi Theme is a WordPress theme which takes this idea, and takes it a step further.
 It allows you to build MUCH better-looking, much more advanced websites in less time than you ever thought possible.

 The entire theme is also extremely easy for just about anyone to use, and if you already know WordPress, then learning how to use the Divi Theme is extremely fast and simple.
 That’s what makes it such a wonderful theme; it’s customizability, it’s user-friendliness, and the speed to which you can design a truly wonderful site.